 Leonyd showed me the area, the size of about one square city block, that was the Jewish ghetto during the war.
 It was a closed ghetto that was crammed with thousands.
 The ghetto Jews suffered from beatings, hunger, and the stress of ghetto life, including the daily threat of being shot if they didn’t abide by the rules.
 But Zhmerynka was lucky relative to much of the rest of Ukraine.
 Zhmerynka was occupied by Romanians who weren’t as brutal as the Nazis.
 Few civilians were actually murdered in Zhmerynka during the occupation.
 One of the descendents of Zhmerynka’s ghetto Jews even said to me that the Romanian occupiers were “good” to them.
 I would say the old adage, “everything is relative,” applies there.

-With hope in my heart and directions from Leonyd on how to find the cemetery, I made my way there.
-I sent out some prayers along the way for help in finding the graves of my ancestors.
-Through dirt roads, past homesteads, each with significantly sized gardens and livestock, I arrived to the cemetery entrance at the top of one of the highest hills of the town.
-The size of the cemetery was surprising and impressive.
-Hundreds, if not thousands, of graves were there.
-The section on my left was in good condition, the plots cleared of flora, and tombstones solid, the writing on them legible.
-The dates on the tombstones confirmed that this was the newer section.
-The dates on the tombstones, many in decay, poking through thickets of bushes and trees on my right confirmed the beginning of the old section of the cemetery.
+With hope in my heart and instructions from Leonyd on how to find the cemetery, I made my way over there.
+I prayed to the unseen along the way for help in finding the graves of my ancestors.
+Over dirt roads and past homesteads, each with significantly sized gardens and livestock, I arrived to the cemetery entrance at the top of one of the highest hills of the town.
+The size of the cemetery was impressive.
+Thousands of graves were still there.
+The section on my left was in good condition, the plots cleared of flora, the tombstones solid, and the writing on them legible.
+The dates on the tombstones confirmed that I was looking at the newer section.
+The dates on the tombstones, many in decay, poking through thickets of bushes and trees on my right confirmed the beginning of the older section of the cemetery.
 Somewhere within that jungle lies my great-grandfather’s final resting place.

-I began scouting the outer edge of the old section, trying to see where the burials from the 1930’s might be.
-I don’t know the date or even the year my great-grandfather Mendel died, but the evidence I’ve been able to gather from family members suggests he likely died in the early 1930’s.
+I began scouting the outer edge of the old section, trying to understand where the graves from the 1930’s burials might be.
+I don’t know the date or even the year my great-grandfather Mendel died, but the evidence I’ve been able to gather from family members suggests that he likely died in the early 1930’s.
 I saw a couple of men unloading some tools from a truck further up the row I was walking.
-I presumed they worked there and asked them if they had by any chance come across any Berchenko tombstones.
+I presumed they worked there and I asked them if they had ever come across any Berchenko tombstones.
 They told me to find the lady two houses down from the cemetery entrance, that she might know where to find them if they’re there.
 Jenya was her name.
 She was one of the women Leonyd had mentioned.

-I went to her house.
-Called for her.
+I went up to her house and called for her.
 She came out.
 I explained who I was and what I was doing there.
 I asked her if she had ever come across any Berchenko tombstones.

 “Berchenko?
 Follow Me.”